KholoudHazem/Ar-Application/README.md

 you can touch the tanker to show some info, there is smoke coming out of the burner and I added 3D sound in the energy generator ! there is already a build for Android systems you can try it.

-I also uploaded a video of the application you can review it.
+I also uploaded a video of the application you can review it from here https://youtu.be/C8sBXphkp6Y